DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - Passive scanning can help identify rogue devices by capturing MAC address vendor IDs that do not match deployed devices, by verifying that systems match inventories of organizationally owned hardware by hardware address, and by monitoring for rogue SSIDs or connections.

 - 6.2.2 Penetration testing
-    - Penetration tests goes beyond vulnerability testing techniques because it actually attempts to exploit systems
+    - Penetration tests goes beyond vulnerability testing techniques because it actually attempts to exploit systems.
+In most organizations, senior management needs to approve penetration tests due to the risk to the organization and the potential impact of the test.
+In a small number of organizations, the service owner may be able to make this decision, but penetration tests often have broader impacts than a single service, meaning that senior management is the proper approval path.
     - NIST defines the penetration testing process as consisting of four phases:
     - **planning**: includes agreement on the scope of the test and the rules of engagement
         - ensures that both the testing team and management are in agreement about the nature of the test and that it is explicitly authorized